Can Cats Have Down Syndrome? The Lowdown on Feline DS

 The following facts may be helpful in deciding whether or not cats are susceptible to Down syndrome:

 - Humans and cats have different pairs of chromosomes.
 Cats only have 19 pairs of chromosomes compared to humans who have 23 pairs.
 People with Down syndrome have an extra chromosome 21, which is not possible for some animals due to their shorter chromosomal number.
-Since cats only have thirty eight chromosomes, it means they only have nineteen chromosomal pairs.
+Since cats only have 38 chromosomes, it means they only have nineteen chromosomal pairs.
 They cannot suffer from trisomy twenty one.
 In addition, a cat's chromosome structure is significantly different from that of a human being.

 - Behavioral deviations do not automatically translate to having the ailment.
 Owners whose cats have allegedly contracted Down syndrome complain about behavioral differences ranging from poor balance and coordination to extreme idleness.
 Not all cats exhibit odd behavior, but just because a cat is behaving oddly, that does not mean it already has Down syndrome.
-The behavior may be merely part of the cat's unique traits, or this could be a simple case of wrong diagnosis.
-Dysfunctional behavior is a symptom for many types of health problems.
+The behavior may be merely part of the cat's unique traits, or this could be a simple case of the wrong diagnosis.
+Dysfunctional behavior is a symptom of many types of health problems.
 The cat may actually be suffering from another disease, causing him to behave in a certain way.

 - Vet diagnosis needs further validation.
 Cats thought to have Down syndrome may have been subjected to misdiagnosis.
 The veterinarians who diagnosed them may not have been aware of other genetic disorders.
-Cats purportedly afflicted by the ailment usually have one thing in common - irregular facial features.
+Cats purportedly afflicted by the ailment usually have one thing in common—irregular facial features.
 This commonality serves as the basis for owners' claims.
-They make generalizations or hasty conclusions based on the deformity without realizing that other feline genetic disorders, like the Klinefelter syndrome, can also trigger physical mutation.
+They make generalizations or hasty conclusions based on the deformity without realizing that other feline genetic disorders, like the Klinefelter syndrome, can also trigger a physical mutation.
 There is no sufficient medical evidence to prove that cats do suffer from Down syndrome.
 Vets should check with their organization before finalizing their diagnosis.

 - Breeding within the family can cause abnormalities.
 Inbreeding may be normal for cats, but when two species with the same genetic structure mate with each other, the chances of giving birth to defective offspring is high.
 The union between members of the same family doubles the risk of passing on recessive (and often unwanted) traits and diseases to the next generation.
 The risk is halved for cats who mate outside of their direct lineage.